bbc/tal/overview/media-playback.md

 * Call `setSource(), beginPlayback(), beginPlaybackFrom(), pause(), resume(), stop() or playFrom()` : transition to `ERROR`
 * Device metadata/start-buffering/finish-buffering : stay in `ERROR`

-## Setting the media (audio or video) source
+## Initalising the media (audio or video)

-To set the source of the media, the MediaPlayer must be in the `EMPTY` state.
+To initialise the media, the MediaPlayer must be in the `EMPTY` state.
-You can set the media source by using the `setSource()` method.
+You initialise the media by using the `initialiseMedia()` method.
-It takes a mediaType (`MediaPlayer.TYPE.VIDEO` or `MediaPlayer.TYPE.AUDIO`), a url and the mimeType of the file.
+It takes a mediaType (`MediaPlayer.TYPE.VIDEO` or `MediaPlayer.TYPE.AUDIO`), a url, the mimeType of the file and a DOM element to render the media into.

 For example, to load a video:

 {% highlight javascript %}
-this._mediaPlayer.setSource(MediaPlayer.TYPE.VIDEO, "http://example.com/video.mp4","video/mp4");
+this._mediaPlayer.initialise(MediaPlayer.TYPE.VIDEO, "http://example.com/video.mp4","video/mp4", sourceContainer);
 {% endhighlight %}

-If setting the source is successful, the playback state will change to `STOPPED` and an event will be emitted of type `MediaPlayer.EVENT.STOPPED`.
+If initialising the media is successful, the playback state will change to `STOPPED` and an event will be emitted of type `MediaPlayer.EVENT.STOPPED`.

 From the `STOPPED` state, `MediaPlayer` can be used to access the properties of the media source (`getSource()`, `getMimeType()`, `getMimeType()`);

-To change the media source, applications must ensure the MediaPlayer is in the `STOPPED` state and call `reset()` to transition to the `EMPTY` state before calling `setSource()` with a different URL.
+To change the media source, applications must ensure the MediaPlayer is in the `STOPPED` state and call `reset()` to transition to the `EMPTY` state before calling `initialiseMedia()` with a different URL.

 ## Playing and seeking through media